eVanilla/instabot.rb/README.md

 ## What's new in the future ?

-No idea... what do you think?
+Still no idea... what do you think?